Understanding BMP and CMP: Your Guide to Blood Tests

 🧪 Basic Metabolic Panel (BMP)

-This test focuses on core metabolic functions, especially kidney health and electrolyte balance.
+The BMP focuses on core metabolic functions.
+It primarily assesses kidney health and electrolyte balance.
+This test includes:

 Glucose (blood sugar)